 He also argues that good hair is actually irrelevant to sportsmen – as opposed to celebrities like Elton John and James Nesbitt, he says – though he does concede that former England manager Steve McClaren’s “fall from grace” and his thinning hair do somehow seem linked.

-The stress and lack of confidence that hairloss can bring about could prove an unwelcome distraction, particularly in a profession which requires complete focus and where media attention – as the New Statesman article proves – goes way beyond players’ sporting ability.
+The stress and lack of confidence that hairloss can bring about could prove an unwelcome distraction, particularly in a profession which requires complete focus and where media attention – as the New Statesman article proves – goes way beyond players’ sporting ability and managers’ tactical acumen.

 There are a wealth of treatment options available to men with hair loss – and you don’t need to earn professional athlete’s wages to afford them so those who opt to do something about it will be in good company.
-Although he didn’t name names, Arsene Wenger did let slip about Arsenal players using hair loss medications, and confessing to close-season hair transplants – for which pharmaceutical treatment courses are recommended in order to preserve surgical results – is becoming fairly commonplace.
-At Belgravia clinically-proven treatments such as finasteride 1mg and minoxidil form the cornerstone of these personalised plans designed to prevent shedding and promote regrowth.
+Although he didn’t name names, Arsene Wenger did let slip about Arsenal players using hair loss medications, and confessing to close-season hair transplants – for which non-surgical treatment courses featuring MHRA licensed and FDA approved medications are often recommended as on-going aftercare in order to preserve surgical results – is becoming fairly commonplace.